-Solar heating systems are nothing new: we humans have been applying the concept for millenia.
-The ancient Greeks, for instance, had ‘sunrooms’, indoor spaces kept warm through the efficient capture and storage of solar energy.
+Solar heating systems are nothing new – we humans have been applying the concept for millennia.
+The ancient Greeks, for instance, had ‘sunrooms’ – indoor spaces kept warm through the efficient capture and storage of solar energy.

-Today, 1 out of 3 American families struggle with paying their energy bills.
-The largest chunk of the bills — 45% — goes towards heating costs.
-With that said, households can benefit hugely by exploring the different ways solar heating panels or systems can be used to keep us warm and drastically reduce those exorbitant bills.
+Today, nearly a third of all households struggle with paying their energy bills.
+With that said, households can benefit by exploring the different ways solar heating panels or systems can be used to keep us warm and drastically reduce those exorbitant bills.

-If you’re sure not what your solar heating options are, this comprehensive solar heating guide is for you.
+If you’re not sure what your solar heating options are, this comprehensive solar heating guide is here to help.

-Passive solar heating refers to the technique of using the abundantly available energy to keep your house warm during winter.
-In this approach, the walls, windows, and floors of the house must be thoughtfully designed to collect and store heat from the sun during daytime, and gradually distribute it to each room.
+Passive solar heating refers to the technique of using the abundantly available energy from the sun to keep your house warm during the winter.
+In this approach, the house's walls, windows, and floors must be thoughtfully designed to collect and store heat from the sun during the daytime and gradually distribute it to each room.

 In passive solar heating, no active mechanisms are used to gather or distribute the solar heat through the living spaces.
 Rather, it involves:

-Active solar heating systems (unlike passive solar heating systems) use mechanical devices, like pumps, collectors, and storage tanks to circulate the heat throughout a home.
+Unlike passive systems, active solar heating systems use mechanical devices, like pumps, collectors, and storage tanks to circulate the heat throughout a home.

 In an active solar heating system, a collector (made up of flat-plate PV panels) collects solar energy from the sun.
-The air or water (or antifreeze) inside a pipe gets warmed up by the heat transferred by the collector.
-This heat is either carried directly to the interior space by a pump or a venting mechanism, or is stored in a storage system.
+The air and liquid inside a pipe are warmed by the heat transferred by the collector.
+This heat is either carried directly to the interior space by a pump or a venting mechanism, or it is stored in a storage system.

 Both active and passive solar heating systems supplement your home's heating system by bringing warmth to exactly where you need it.
 With solar space heating, you can avoid paying the huge electricity bills that come with conventional heaters.
 The natural energy from the sun acts as a cost-effective supplement to your current heating system.

 Passive heating systems can only be implemented in new homes, so it’s only relevant for those who are about to build a new house.
-By contrast, active heating can be retrofitted in existing homes with traditional heating systems, in many different ways.
+By contrast, active heating can be retrofitted in existing homes with traditional heating systems.

 As active solar heating is a more practical option for most of us, let’s take a closer look at how we can use it for our homes.

-There are 2 basic types of active solar panel heating systems — solar air space heating and solar water heating systems (hydronic systems).
+There are two basic types of active solar panel heating systems: solar air space heating systems and solar water heating, also known as hydronic systems.

 Solar air space heating directly heats your living space using room air heaters.
-A roof-mounted or wall-mounted air heater pulls cold air into a solar collector, where it is heated and then warm air is blown back into the room.
+A roof-mounted or wall-mounted air heater pulls cold air into a solar collector where it is heated.
+Warm air is then blown back into the room.

 With roof-mounted heaters, ducts are used to push heated air into the room.
-And with wall-mounted room heaters placed on south-facing walls, holes are made through the wall in order for the air to pass into the room.
+When it comes to wall-mounted room heaters placed on south-facing walls, holes are made through the wall in order for the air to pass into the room.

-Solar water heating systems (hydronic systems) have solar collectors that absorb solar radiation and convert it into heat.
-Either a non-toxic glycol antifreeze or water flows through the solar collectors so that the heat energy from collectors is transferred to the fluid.
+Solar water heating systems have solar collectors that absorb solar radiation and convert it into heat.
+Either a non-toxic glycol antifreeze or water flows through the solar collectors, and then the heat energy from the collectors is transferred to the fluid.

-As the liquid quickly passes through the solar collector, its temperature increases up to 10°–20°F (5.6°–11°C).
+As the liquid quickly passes through the solar collector, its temperature increases to between 10° and 20°F (5.6°–11°C).
 The warm fluid then flows to a heat exchanger or a water storage tank.

 To heat a space from a cold start, radiant slab systems take longer than other heat distribution systems.
 However, once operating, they provide consistent heating throughout the home.

-Baseboard hot water systems are installed at the baseboard or typically at a point close to the ground, allowing heat to rise naturally and for even distribution of heat within a space.
+Baseboard hot water systems are installed at the baseboard or typically at a point close to the ground.
+This allows for the heat to rise naturally and distribute evenly throughout the space.

-To heat a room effectively, hot-water baseboards/radiators require water temperature to be between 160° - 180°F (71° - 82°C).
-As flat plate collectors can heat the liquid between 90° - 120°F (32° - 49°C), a backup heating system (or evacuated tube collectors) is used to increase the temperature of the solar-heated liquid.
+To heat a room effectively, hot-water baseboards or radiators require the water temperature to be between 160° and 180°F (71° to 82°C).
+As flat plate collectors can heat the liquid between 90° and 120°F (32° and 49°C), a backup heating system (or evacuated tube collectors) is used to increase the temperature of the solar-heated liquid.

 There are several reasons to believe that active and passive solar space heating systems are good for your home: